AdobeDocs/release-notes.en/current.md

 author: mfrei
 ---

-# INTERNAL REVIEW - Adobe Experience Cloud Release Notes
+# Early Access - Adobe Experience Cloud Release Notes

 New features and fixes in the Adobe Experience Cloud.